-The group attracted notice in early 2013 when IWF senior fellow Gayle Trotter testified before a Senate committee considering new gun regulations after a series of mass shootings.
+The group attracted attention in early 2013 when IWF fellow Gayle Trotter testified before a Senate committee considering new gun regulations after a series of mass shootings.
 Trotter claimed that "guns make women safer" because they neutralize the physical advantages of potential male attackers.
-In particular, Trotter highlighted assault weapons like the AR-15—which she called women's "weapon of choice"—arguing that "using a firearm with a magazine holding more than 10 rounds of ammunition, a woman would have a fighting chance even against multiple attackers."
+In particular, Trotter highlighted assault weapons like the AR-15—which she called women's "weapon of choice"—arguing that "Using a firearm with a magazine holding more than 10 rounds of ammunition, a woman would have a fighting chance even against multiple attackers."

 This claim was strongly disputed by Slate's Amanda Marcotte, who quipped that Trotter "apparently seems to believe most violence against women resembles Buffy the Vampire Slayer facing down a gang of vampires."
 Marcotte pointed out that violence against women is seldom perpetrated by gangs of anonymous attackers, but rather by individual men who know their victims either socially or intimately.
 "If someone during a domestic violence incident scrambles for the gun, it's rarely going to be the person who doesn't want this situation to get more violent," Marcotte wrote, pointing to a Harvard study concluding that, in one year of study, 83 women were shot dead by intimate partners for every one who reported using a weapon in self defense.
 "If Trotter were truly concerned about preventing violence against women," Marcotte concluded, "she would be demanding an immediate closure of [the gun show] loophole that allows batterers to avoid background checks when trying to buy guns.
 But she's too busy imagining that women might have to fend off the zombie apocalypse to worry about the real dangers that ordinary women face in this country every day."